jh1993/Bugfixes/README.txt

 - All spell upgrade descriptions have been changed to dynamically reflect stat bonuses, like spell descriptions themselves do.
 - Void and Ice Drake spell descriptions now correctly reflect the spells' breath damage stats.
 - Fallen Angel no longer uses its Cacophony attack when no enemies are in radius.
+- Touch of Death description now has a clause saying its range cannot be increased.